myzxcg/RealBlindingEDR/README.md

 If you want to understand the implementation principle, you can refer to the analysis article: [AV/EDR 完全致盲 - 清除6大内核回调实现（Chinese）](https://mp.weixin.qq.com/s/ZMTjDMMdQoOczxzZ7OAGtA)

-**This project has been tested on 64-bit win7, win10, and win11.
-I will further test it on other versions later.
+**Currently tested on 64-bit Windows 7/10/11 and Windows Server 2016/2019/2022.
+It is known to crash on Windows Server 2008/2012 R2 and will be further fixed later.
 If you find a problem in a certain version, you can report it through issue and I will adapt it.**

 ## Introduction